CumulusNetworks/docs/content/guides/Data-Center-Interconnect-Reference-Design-Guide/Layer-3-Extensions.md

 </div>
 <br>

-Verify EVPN Type-5 routes from the perspective of the egress PE (leaf03) for the end host 192.168.10.110 connected to leaf03 and leaf04:
+Verify EVPN type-5 routes at the egress PE (leaf03) for the end host 192.168.10.110, which connects to leaf03 and leaf04:

 <div class=scroll>